rymor/esri-kinetic-panning/README.md

 Uses amd style loading.

 ###Usage
-To add kinetic panning to a map, simple add the following:
+To add kinetic panning to a map, simply add the following:

     var panning = new kineticPanning(map);